charvimehradu/Category-Articles-JTask/README.md

 If you are a developer and want to contribute to this extension you can fork this repo.

 ## Prerequisites
-- Joomla 4 or higher must be installed on your site.
+- Joomla 4 or higher must be installed on your system.
+This might help if you are new to Joomla and want to explore more of it: [Setting Up Your Local Environment](https://docs.joomla.org/J4.x:Setting_Up_Your_Local_Environment).

 ## Installation Instructions
 To install the Joomla extension for your Joomla Site follow the following steps: